 how to build a den in the garden

 When the sun is shining, it's time to get your little adventurers out in the garden.
-So many den ideas were thought up with the great outdoors in mind.
+So many den ideas were thought up with the great outdoors or camping trips in mind.
 Get your team of explorers together to forage for sticks, branches and anything you can make a structure out of.
 Of course, a den should always be cosy, so bring out a few home comforts like duvets and pillows to line the snuggly nest.

 a teepee den